Dr. Gary A. Dill,

 A Louisiana native, Dr. Smith received his bachelor's of business administration from Northeast Louisiana University, his master's of education in vocational agriculture education from Louisiana Tech University, and his Ph.D. in agricultural education with an emphasis in instructional technology from Texas A&M University.

-Michele Goar is the Dean of Enrollment Management and Campus Life at USW.
+Michele Goar is the Vice President of Enrollment Management and Student Life at USW.
 She has over ten years of experience in higher education and began her career at USW in academic advisement and was soon promoted to be the Senior Director of Admissions and Recruitment.

 Michele’s career in higher education started at Neosho County Community College where she worked as an Admissions Counselor.
 Her main area of focus was recruitment efforts and community outreach for the college.
 From there she moved on to Allen County Community College and served as the Director of Recruitment and Marketing.